cornerman/scala-db-codegen/README.md

-# scala-quillcodegen
+# scala-db-codegen

-This is an sbt-plugin and mill-plugin that uses the [quill-codegen-jdbc](https://zio.dev/zio-quill/code-generation/) to generate case classes and query schemas from a database schema.
+A sbt-plugin and mill-plugin to generate boilerplate code from a database schema.
+Tested with SQLite and Postgresql.
+Should work for all databases supported by jdbc.

-Works with scala 2 and 3.
+The plugin can be configured to crawl a database schema to extract all tables/columns/enums.
+It matches the occurring jdbc/sql types to scala types.
+You can provide a template file to generate scala code out of this information.

 ## Usage